LiuZengqiang/CSPHeliostatFieldLayout/readme.md

 ![planform of the cavity receiver](./PS10/cavity_receiver_outline.png)

-Some parameters data about PS10 can be found in [[7]](#reference),[[8]](#reference)and[[9]](#reference).
+Some parameters data about PS10 can be found in [[7]](#reference), [[8]](#reference) and [[9]](#reference).

 ### Crescent-Dunes

 The Crescent Dunes Solar Energy Project is a solar thermal power project located near Tonopah.
 The layout of Crescent Dunes is extracted from software FluxSPT.
-In reality, it contains 10347 heiostats, but only 10301 heliostats 's position data in FluxSPT (without the data of outermost heliostat).
-Due to a lack of time, no parameters of the solar plant in this repository.
+In reality, it contains 10347 heiostats, but only 10301 heliostats's position data in FluxSPT (without the data of outermost heliostats).

 The heliostats layout as follows: